Integrity Applications Names Shalom Shushan as Chief Technology Officer

 New addition brings world class expertise to the development of GlucoTrack and it’s digital health platform

-Wilmington, DE and Ashdod, Israel, Nov.
+WILMINGTON, Del. and ASHDOD, Israel, Nov.
 05, 2020 (GLOBE NEWSWIRE) -- Integrity Applications, Inc. (www.integrity-app.com) (OTCQB: IGAP), innovator of GlucoTrack, a non-invasive device for measuring glucose levels in people with Type 2 diabetes and prediabetes, announced today that Shalom Shushan has joined the company as its Chief Technology Officer, effective November 9, 2020.
 Mr. Shushan will lead all technology and research and development activities for Integrity and will serve on the Company’s executive leadership team.

 With more than 20 years’ in technology and product development leadership roles, Shalom brings extensive experience in sensor technologies, machine learning, algorithm design, product portfolio strategy, and other critical engineering expertise in the field of consumer, security and medical device technologies, including multiple healthcare related wearables.
 In addition, Mr. Shushan’s leadership experience ranges from managing large global multi-site and cross-functional teams to working with and expanding nascent technology companies, including a medical device startup that he founded.